AdobeDocs/experience-platform.en/help/ai-assistant/questions.md

 {style="table-layout:auto"}

-## Example questions grouped by operational objects and product knowledge {#objects-questions}
+## Operational insights by entity and product knowledge questions{#objects-questions}

 The following questions are grouped by data objects and are classified as either [operational insights](./home.md#operational-insights) or [product knowledge](./home.md#product-knowledge).